IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/README.md

 ## Configs

-- `recommended` - Enables just the recommended rules.
-(Some rules are not recommended since they are intended for very specific environments.)
+- `recommended` - Currently, every rule in this plugin is recommended.

 <br>